Home Ā» Recipes Ā» Soup & Sides Ā» Instant Pot Chicken Soup

 How to Make Instant Pot Chicken Soup

-Making the soup is so easy!
+This Instant Pot chicken soup recipe is so easy!
 It almost doesn’t need step-by-step instructions.
 In fact, this is probably going to be the quickest how to you have ever seen.
 Are you ready?

 • Add all the ingredients to your Instant Pot.
 Seal the lid and close the vent.